Do Peppermint Oil Keep Mosquitoes Away

 2. Apply to Clothing and Surroundings

 In addition to applying diluted peppermint oil to your skin, you can also spray it on your clothing and surrounding areas to create a broader repellent zone.
 Mix a few drops of peppermint oil with water in a spray bottle and lightly mist your clothes, tents, and outdoor furniture.
-Be sure to test the spray on a small, inconspicuous area first to ensure that it doesn't stain or damage the fabric.
+Be sure to test the spray on a small, inconspicuous area first to make sure it doesn't stain or damage the fabric But it adds up..

 Spraying peppermint oil on your surroundings can help to deter mosquitoes from entering your personal space.
 You can also place cotton balls soaked in diluted peppermint oil in strategic locations, such as near windows, doors, and outdoor seating areas.
-Regularly refresh the cotton balls with more oil to maintain their repellent effect.
+Think about it: regularly refresh the cotton balls with more oil to maintain their repellent effect.
 This method is particularly useful for creating a mosquito-free zone in your backyard or patio.

 3. Combine with Other Essential Oils